noah-nash/joplin-arm64-darwin-guide/README.md

 `node -v`, `npm -v`, `yarn -v`

-I successfully compiled with these versions:
+As of writing, I successfully compiled with these versions:

 Node: v16.13.1

-Npm: 8.1.2
+Npm: 9.2.0

 Yarn: 3.1.1